 In May 2014, the FASB issued ASU No. 2014-09, Revenue From Contracts With Customers ("ASU 2014-09").
 ASU 2014-09 amends ASC 605, Revenue Recognition, by outlining a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
 ASU 2014-09 will be effective for the Company for interim and annual periods beginning after December 15, 2017.
-The Company is evaluating the impact that this ASU may have on its financial statements, if any.
+Entities have the option of using either a full retrospective or a modified retrospective approach to adopt this new guidance.
+The FASB issued supplemental adoption guidance and clarification to ASU 2014-09 in March 2016, April 2016, May 2016, and December 2016 within ASU 2016-08 "Revenue from Contracts with Customers: Principal vs. Agent Considerations," ASU 2016-10 "Revenue from Contracts with Customers: Principal vs. Agent Cobligations and Licensing," ASU 2016-12 "Revenue from Contracts with Customers: Narrow-Scope Improvements and Practical Expedients," and ASU 2016-20 "Technical Corrections and Improvements to Topic 606, Revenue from Contracts with Customers," respectively.
+The Company currently has one revenue arrangement, which it expects will be completed prior to adoption.
+The Company plans to use the modified retrospective approach in adopting this standard.